Uganda, Africa

 By sponsoring a child at Kable Trinity College, you're not just providing essential care - you're sharing the love of the Gospel and offering hope.
 Together we can break the cycle of poverty in Jesus" name.
 Your support can transform a child's future!

-n 2007 Plant a Seed purchased 20 acres of land and built a farm consisting of bananas, pineapples, and corn.
+In 2007 Plant a Seed purchased 20 acres of land and established a farm which grows bananas, pineapples, and corn.
 There were also some goats purchased for the purpose of having meat for school lunches.
 This farm has given the Kabale Trinity College School a real boost in the children’s daily diets, as well as additional income for the operational costs of the school.

-n the summer of 2007, there was presented a real need to dig a well on the Plant-A-Seed Farm in Uganda, Africa.
+In the summer of 2007, there was presented a real need to dig a well.
 We wanted to build the well during the wet season and pump water up to planned holding tanks.
 The purpose was to store and then use the water in the dry season.
 This would help with watering summer crops.

 “Logistically” the project required prayer, thought, and engineering.
 The distance and the degree of slope to the top of the hill were over miles away with a 33-degree slope.